armbian/build/packages/extras-buildpkgs/README.md

 # Limitations

-* Packages are built only for Jessie and Xenial target, installing on older distributions may be done manually if dependencies can be satisfied
+* Packages are built only for Jessie, Xenial and Stretch targets, installing on older distributions may be done manually if dependencies can be satisfied

 # TODO